adityaramki/adityaramki/README.md

 I am a sophomore studying computer science at Michigan State University.
 Please do check out my [coding portfolio](https://adityaramki.netlify.app/) and fill out the contact form for any collaboration inquiries!

 ## Current Endeavours  💻
-- Interning at Humana as an Enterprise AI Intern
+- Interning at Humana as a Software Engineer Intern in Enterprise AI
 - Optimizing my portfolio website for different screens
-- Looking into RAG

 ## Connect With Me  🤝